NicKylis/SveltNet/README.md

 ![test](res/architecture.png)

+The AI model is written in Python using the tensorflow library.<br>

 The testing results of the model are:

 | Test dataset       | Accuracy    | Loss   | Precision | Recall  |